 The Cognitive Cholesterol of Fast Food Epiphanies

 Teachers work within regimented schedules and cannot afford to indefinitely postpone the desired outcome.
 By virtue of time restraints, a focus on the immediate and the democratic need to service all students equally, teachers will all too often make the connection for the student.
 This is harmful for two reasons.
 First, and most obviously, the teacher thinks for the student and thus denies the student the opportunity to exercise critical thinking, reasoning and creativity.
 Secondly, the teacher imposes a specific, preordained connection.
 This is undesirable, because there may be alternate connections and/or patterns at play that will be overlooked due to the confines of schedules and outcome oriented lesson plans.
-As Martin Wilcox pointed out in his paper, recognizing those patterns we are conditioned to receive is a danger, primarily because a great deal of reality is overlooked as a consequence.

 Connections and Patterns